 The logistics of naming a custodian for a life insurance policy are simple.
 Once you advise your life insurance provider that you would like to name a custodian and set up an account under the UTMA, the company will provide you with the necessary forms.
 Your estate planning attorney can assist with custodianship issues relating to other assets.

 It is good practice to review your decision from time to time.
 Situations may change, and you may no longer want the custodian you selected, or that custodian may no longer want the responsibility.
 Or perhaps an older child has reached the age of majority and you would prefer that he or she become the custodian for a still minor sibling.
-Whatever life throws your way, consider how it might affect your custodian decision and update/review your plan on a regular basis.
+Whatever life throws your way, consider how it might affect your custodian decision and update/review your plan regularly.

 Today’s planning is tomorrow’s peace of mind